Meet your radiology team

 - Completion: After the treatment cycle, you will make an appointment to see your physician.
 This is usually within a month after treatment is complete.

 Radiation treatment works by generating and targeting high-energy particles or waves, such as x-rays, gamma rays, electron beams or protons to destroy or damage cancer cells.
 Unlike your body’s regular cells, cancer cells divide more quickly, which makes them more vulnerable to damage from radiation.
 While dividing, radiation breaks their DNA and gives normal, healthy cells a chance to recover.

 Radiation therapy techniques vary depending on many factors, such as the severity and location of your condition.

-- Conventional radiation treatments (often referred to as three-dimensional or 3D conformal radiotherapy)- uses pre-treatment CT, MRI and PET imaging to shape the radiation beams to match the shape of the tumor and avoid healthy tissue.
+- Conventional radiation treatments (often referred to as three-dimensional or 3D conformal radiotherapy) uses pre-treatment computed tomography (CT), magnetic resonance (MRI) and positron emission tomography (PET) imaging to shape the radiation beams to match the shape of the tumor and avoid healthy tissue.

 - Intensity modulated radiotherapy (IMRT) – a technique during which doctors vary (or modulate) the amount of radiation that is sent to different parts of your tumor while shaping the beam to precisely match the shape, size and position of the tumor.

 - Image-guided radiotherapy (IGRT) – uses advanced imaging that allows the clinical team to visualize and verify the exact position of your tumor—both prior to and during your treatment.

 - Stereotactic radiosurgery (SRS) – a non-invasive, faster treatment protocol that uses more powerful beams to treat tumors in the brain over one to five sessions.